parkjinman98/Manual/src/body.md

 # Introduction
 Mobilint® Model Compiler (i.e., Compiler) is a tool that converts models from deep learning frameworks (ONNX, PyTorch, Keras, TensorFlow, etc...) into Mobilint® Model eXeCUtable (i.e., MXQ), a format executable by Mobilint® Neural Processing Unit (NPU).
 This is the manual for the @<b>qubee@</b>, Mobilint's SDK.
-In this manual, you can leran how to use it, what kind of frameworks does it support, and etc. A set of functions that can be used to interact with the SDK will be given below.
+In this manual, you can learn how to use it, what frameworks it supports, etc. A set of functions you can use to interact with the SDK will be given below.

 @<img:media/component.svg;0.5;SDK Components>